ggevay/malom/MalomAPI/Readme.txt

 This function throws an exception if the arguments are illegal, or if the game has already ended.

-GetBestMoveNoException is a similar function that is useful if your interoperability library has trouble handling .NET exceptions.
+GetBestMoveNoException is a similar function that is useful if you have trouble handling .NET exceptions (e.g., due to calling from a non-.NET language).
 It has the same parameters as GetBestMove, but it never throws an exception.
 Its return value is almost the same as that of GetBestMove, but it returns 0 if there is an error.
 In this case, you can call GetLastError, which will return the error as a .NET String.

 (None of our functions are thread-safe.
 This means that your program should not call our functions from different threads.)